learn-co-curriculum/phase-3-hashketball/README.md

 This lab is the largest and most complex yet, so set aside some time for this one.
-Remember all the tricks you learned from working with objects in JavaScript &mdash; even though the syntax here is a bit different, the same problem solving techniques are still just as important.
+Remember all the tricks you learned from working with objects in JavaScript — even though the syntax here is a bit different, the same problem solving techniques are still just as important.

 ## Building Methods